-Serve up this broccoli salad recipe as a delicious side dish this summer.
+Serve up this Amish broccoli salad recipe as a delicious side dish this summer.
 Studded with sweet cranberries, crunchy broccoli, sunflower seeds, toss in a homemade mayo based dressing.
-This easy broccoli salad is a hit for your family or a crowd.
+This easy broccoli cranberry bacon salad is a hit for your family or a crowd.

-I created this broccoli recipe and paired with cranberries.
+I created this broccoli salad with bacon and cheese and paired it with cranberries.
 But you can make this into a broccoli raisin salad with just a switch of ingredients.

 Bacon – Who doesn’t love bacon?
 Here you have the nice salty component that helps to bring the side dish recipe to a completeness in terms of flavor.